 Medical Malpractice Compensation

-At Liberty Law, Micha Star Liberty believes that all patients deserve the highest possible standard of care from their medical professionals.
+At Liberty Law Office, Inc., Micha Star Liberty believes that all patients deserve the highest possible standard of care from their medical professionals.
 Our attorneys possess the resources and expertise necessary prosecute malpractice cases.
 If you or a family member was a victim of medical malpractice, please click here to access an intake form and request additional information.

 We serve clients in the San Francisco area, including San Francisco area, including Santa Clara County, Alameda County, San Mateo County, Marin County or Contra Costa County.
 You can also call us at 415-896-1000 or 510-645-1000.